More than Mozart

-Like all instruments the clarinet comes alive when you play it.
-In general what you play will be composed music - only a small part of what clarinet players play is improvised like in Jazz or some folk music like Klezmer.
-Some compositions are important, famous milestones for clarinet music and therefore well known even to a wide public like Mozart's and Weber's clarinet concertos, the beginnning of Gershwin's Rhapsody in Blue or "the cat" in "Peter and the Wolf".
+The clarinet - like any other instrument - comes alive when you play it.
+In general what is played on clarinets is composed music - only a small part of what people play is improvised like in Jazz or folk music like Klezmer.
+Some compositions are well known milestones for clarinet music and therefore known even to a wide public like Mozart's and Weber's clarinet concertos, the beginning of Gershwin's Rhapsody in Blue or "the cat" movement in Prokofiews "Peter and the Wolf".

-In the following you find a short list of the most famous and important composers from a clarinet perspective.
+Below you find a list of the most famous or most important composers from a clarinet player's perspective.
 These are no full CVs, just micro-summaries.
 There may be links showing more detailed information; in any case you can use a search engine and usually find as much text as you like.

 before the classical period (Baroque):

 Georg Friedrich Händel (1685 - 1759),

 Until late Baroque, that is until about 1750, the clarinet could not be seriously used on the one hand, and on the other there were no clarinet players except for a few travelling virtuosos.
 So most well known composers did not write for clarinet.
 But already Händel (aka George Frederic Handel to the British) and C.P.E.
 Bach (son of Johann Sebastian) wrote smaller parts for the new instrument.

 Carl Philipp Stamitz (1745-1801) - son of Johann